Amadis15/Amadis15/README.md

 I am currently a **Data Science Graduate Student & Business Analyst**

 - Experienced in machine learning, analytics, data visualization, and hands-on exposure to big data and data engineering workflows
-- Passionate about using data in order to make clear, actionable decisions

 ---

 ## Tools/Skills